 Fair Trade challenges this conventional thinking by offering a new system for the entire industry.
 With Fair Trade Coffee, farmers are paid a fair price for their crops and effort.
 Workers are provided safe and clean working conditions.
 Absolutely no child or forced labor is permitted.
 Sustainability is promised with the banning of synthetic pesticides, herbicides, and fertilizers.
 Community development projects are established and invested in.
 Children go to school instead of work.
 Natural habitats are preserved instead of razed.
 Ultimately, Fair Trade Coffee ensures that coffee harvesting is not driven by purely business interests.
 Instead, it aims to set fair guidelines designed to deeply benefit the communities in which the particular coffee is harvested.

 The top four coffee manufacturers in the U.S. are currently leading the pack to explore more fair trade options thus ensuring that future generations can enjoy the delicious nectar so many coffee lovers have come to require on a daily basis.
-Companies that have transitioned into Fair Trade products such as single-serve coffee pods have already helped previously endangered animal species regain a foothold on our planet.
+Industry segments that have transitioned into Fair Trade products such as single-serve coffee pods have already helped previously endangered animal species regain a foothold on our planet.
 It's just one step towards improving life as we know it, but it's a big one.